tomassams/arduino-tft-alarm-clock/README.md

 # arduino-tft-alarm-clock
-A school assignment meant to simulate a simple alarm clock on a TFT LCD touch screen and an Arduino Uno.
+A school assignment (work requirement) meant to simulate a simple alarm clock on a TFT LCD touch screen and an Arduino Uno.

 Unfortunately, as the screen blocks any other inputs without actually soldering on something, we were not able to connect a Real Time Clock.
 Instead, we just simulate time by incrementing a hour, minute and second value.